FabianBeiner/PHP-IMDB-Grabber/README.md

 ## Wishes?

-Add your wish to the project wiki or send me an email.
+Well, normally I do not update or fix parts of this script anymore.
+I do update it, if one of the few givers asks me for an update.
+But it's very unlikely that I'll add new features for just "anyone".
+But feel free to add your wish to the project wiki.

 ## Usage